 Pros and Cons of an Armed Probation Officer

-Pros and Cons of an Armed Probation Officer.
 Probation officers supervise convicted felons who have been granted supervised release in the community instead of prison.
 A court determines the probationer's...

 Police Officer Pros & Cons